beckn/protocol-specifications/GOVERNANCE.md

 - The main CSF file
 - Mail communications for the same for reference.

-All CSFs will be published in the beckn developer docs website as well.
+All CSFs will soon be published in the beckn developer docs website as well.

 ## Specification Backup